Zeya-Imran/mern/README.md

 - we wrote the connection code inside the src/db/index and called it root of src ./index
 - we did lots of things regarding the dotenv for  import statement and some change did inside p.json

+Ready for another commit (reference (v-8))

+- Fist things we did express start and connect on the db response thorw TC on root src/index
+- again we need some package like cookie-parser and CORS
+- we handle separatly ApiError, APiResponse and async function inside utils/files
+- you can find the all the in this commit wiht name [handle the error response separatly]

+wow, we are ready for creating the model (reference (v-9))

+- we have created first model with name USER and second VIDEO
+- now we need one more npm package mongoose aggregate paginate [npm i mongoose-aggregate-paginate-v2]
+- time to talk about the PASSWORD storing the DB, so need two library, one is bcrypt [npm i bcrypt], second is JWT [npm i jsonwebtoken]
+- luckly we wrote the code for access and refresh token inside the user.model.js